Saksham0205/weekend_mingle/README.md

 ## Features

-- User authentication with email/password and Google Sign-in
+- **User Authentication**: Secure login with email/password and Google Sign-in using Firebase Authentication
-- Professional profile creation and management
+- **Profile Management**: Create and edit professional profiles with photos, bio, and interests
-- Browse and discover other professionals
+- **Discovery**: Browse and connect with professionals based on location, interests, and compatibility
-- Real-time messaging (coming soon)
+- **Messaging**: Real-time chat functionality (coming in next release)
-- Location-based matching
+- **Matching**: Smart algorithms for location-based and interest-based connections
+- **UI/UX**: Modern, responsive design with intuitive navigation
+- **Social Features**: Post updates, share stories, and join weekend activities
-- Interest-based connections
+- **Privacy Controls**: Granular settings to manage visibility and connections
-- Modern and intuitive UI design

 ## Getting Started